microsoft/vscode-docs/blogs/2017/06/20/great-looking-editor-roundup.md

 ## Color Themes

-The central customization is the ability to change a color theme.
+A central customization is the ability to change a color theme.
 A color theme is a set of colors for the editor background, text, language syntax, etc. VS Code comes with a few built in themes, and hundreds you can install in the [Marketplace](https://marketplace.visualstudio.com/search?term=tag%3A%22color%20theme%22&target=VSCode&category=Themes&sortBy=Downloads).

 <div class="marketplace-popular-color-themes"></div>